 To learn more about orphan hosting, watch the video below, which tells the story of how one family made a decision to host and adopt.

-We have found that during the summer, miracles happen, and many children are adopted by American families they meet during the Summer Miracles program.
+We have found that during the program, miracles happen, and many children are adopted by American families they meet during the program.
 Since 1999, more than 1,800 children have participated in the program and over 76% of them have found permanent families as a result.
 Those few children who do not find a permanent family often leave with an adult connection that will provide support to them after the hosting program is over, giving each participant a chance to have a more secure future.

-The Summer Miracles program aims to create awareness of children growing up in foster care and orphanages by introducing Americans to kids who have little or no chance of finding adoptive parents in their own county.
+The Summer/Winter Miracles program aims to create awareness of children growing up in foster care and orphanages by introducing Americans to kids who have little or no chance of finding adoptive parents in their own county.

 - Mostly children between the ages of 11-14, occasionally children under age 10 who are a part of a sibling group and are available for international adoption.